Dental Implants – What are they?

 B) The component parts of an implant.

-The fixture and abutment parts of a dental implant.
+The fixture and abutment parts of an implant.

 #1) The implant “fixture.”